NREL/EnergyPlus/design/FY2020/NFP-PerformanceOverRidesAndReporting.md

 parameters described above as well as total energy by energy type, peak electrical demand, the oscillation variables.
 It would also include the total number of objects and fields to indicate if the input file changed between simulations.
 The intention is that the user could review this after successive simulations when testing out the various performance parameters.
+The file would be generated whenever the PerformancePrecisionTradeoffs object is present in the file.

 ## Approach ##